-- Broken links.
 If one of your links, internal or external, points to a source that is no longer live, it’s going to cause frustration for your visitors, and could disrupt search engine crawlers.

-- 404 errors.
 404 errors are annoying, and in some cases unpreventable.
 While 404 errors won’t hurt you too much, it’s still a good idea to set up a redirect or fix the missing content.

-- Redirect errors.
 Speaking of redirects, if one of yours isn’t working properly, you’ll need to know about it so you can take corrective action.

-- Missing meta data.
 Much of your SEO performance depends on the meta data you include throughout your site, including the page titles and descriptions you provide for your individual pages.
 If these are missing, you’ll get a notification so you can include the missing text.

-- Problematic meta data.
 Sometimes, your meta data will be problematic; it could be too long, too short, or otherwise inefficient.
 If it doesn’t look right, you’ll get a notification so you can fix it.

-- Duplicate content.
 Duplicate content can work against you in a few different ways, especially if you have two different versions of your entire site competing to be indexed.
 Our SEO audit will alert you if you have any duplicate content issues, which can usually be resolved with a simple canonical tag.

-- Content problems.
 We’ll also look for various content problems, like pages with low word count, low text to HTML ratios, and an overabundance of onsite links.